 • Facility Chart and Lodging Fees – Troops

 • Facility Chart and Lodging Fees – Service Units

 • Camp Food Service Information and Fees (coming soon)

-The Girl Scout Council of the Southern Appalachians owns and/or operates three camping facilities.
+The Girl Scout Council of the Southern Appalachians operates three camping facilities.

 Camp Adahi is located on 900 wooded acres atop Lookout Mountain.
-The camp features a junior olympic size pool, a lake, hiking trails and an equestrian center.
+The camp features a junior Olympic-sized pool, a lake, 6 miles of hiking trails and an equestrian center.
 Shelter rock, a natural amphitheater, has been a popular place for girls since the camp was built.

 Camp Wildwood in Johnson City is located on 12 acres of woodland held in trust by The Harris Foundation.
 Camping in the platform tents and single cabin is offered seasonally.

 Day Visits and Events

 Troops are welcome to make reservations to visit all of our camps for the day – a perfect introduction to outdoor program for younger girls to hike, cook out, do badge work and experience the natural world.